SapalChap/zmtoptimization/README.md

 ##  Demo & Context

 Built by SapalChap, this was inspired by a visit to Zhang Liang Malatang in Mountain View and combines interests in mathematics, fitness, and data science.
 It uses linear programming to maximize nutritional value per dollar spent.
-The Flask-powered web app is hosted on PythonAnywhere and sees around ~100 daily visits.
+The Flask-powered web app is hosted on PythonAnywhere and sees around ~200 monthly visits.

 ---